diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2019-08-30-how-to-have-a-thesis-part-2.md

 That's it for today!

 Thanks for sticking by.
-Don't forget that next friday Part III is out.
+Click <a href="/how-to-have-a-thesis-part-3/">here</a> for part III.

 See ya!